Validator Guide

 Systemd Unit File

 The service reads its port configuration from the environment file.
-Key flags match lichen-start.sh:
+Key flags map directly to the validator binary:

 [Unit]